This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How Long to Leave Bleach on for Desired Color

-Watch your bleach timing to achieve the perfect color shift without fabric damage.
+Proper bleach timing is essential for achieving the right color shift without risking fabric damage.

 Temperature and Bleach Concentration Effects